 When should I replace my car tyres?

-All too often we don’t even consider checking and replacing our tyres until either our annual MOT raises an issue or the tyre sustains an irreparable puncture.
-Unfortunately, tyre replacement can be expensive but is vital for our safety on the roads.
+All too often we don’t even consider checking and replacing our tyres until either our annual MOT raises an issue or you pick up a puncture.
+New tyres can be a cost you'd rather avoid, but replacing them when you need to is vital for our safety on the roads.
+Want to know more about looking after your tyres?
+Check out our online tyre safety hub.

 In colder temperatures, old tyres provide less traction preventing the tyres from gripping the road as well as they should.
 So how do you know when to change your tyres?
 Below we explore the different factors that you should be checking for so you are not changing tyres unnecessarily.

-Tyre Damage
+Tyre damage

-Unfortunately, not all types of damage are obvious; slow punctures can cause air to leak from the tyres over time, if you find that you are having to increase the tyre pressures regularly then this could be a sign of a slow puncture and will need to be checked by a professional.
-Modern cars may have TPMS (Tyre pressure monitoring system) fitted which are sensors on the tyres which trigger when the pressure gets too low, this illuminates a warning light on the dashboard.
+Modern cars may have TPMS (Tyre pressure monitoring system) fitted which are sensors on the tyres that trigger when the pressure gets too low and illuminate a warning light on the dashboard.
 Driving on tyres with incorrect pressures is dangerous as it affects traction, stability and wear as well as increasing fuel consumption.

 Other forms of damage include bulges forming in the tyre, either within the sidewalls or within the tread area.
 This could be due to a manufacturing issue, low air pressure or overloading the tyre if this is the case, the tyre will need replacing.

-Wear and Tear
+Wear and tear

 How to check the tread depth: